-Beginning in 2017, any graduate student in an Arts & Sciences department who has advanced to doctoral candidacy during the current academic year, or who has a faculty-endorsed plan for achieving candidacy prior to the Fellowship period, is eligible to apply for a Jefferson Fellowship in the Graduate School of Arts & Sciences.
+Any graduate student in an Arts & Sciences department who has advanced to doctoral candidacy during the current academic year, or who has a faculty-endorsed plan for achieving candidacy prior to the Fellowship period, is eligible to apply for a Jefferson Fellowship in the Graduate School of Arts & Sciences.
 If you intend to apply for the Jefferson Fellowship, it is strongly encouraged that you indicate your intent on the application portal by December 1 in order to confirm your eligibility (application portal will open on November 1).

 Jefferson Fellowships in GSAS disciplines are designed to accelerate the research activity of outstanding doctoral students – typically during their fourth and fifth years of study – and to foster an interdisciplinary community that offers opportunities for collaborative conversation and professional enrichment.

 The strongest applicants will be those who have exhibited a capacity for the highest levels of scholastic achievement and who are prepared to pursue ambitious dissertation projects that have the potential to transform their disciplines.
 Successful applicants will also demonstrate a commitment to sharing their knowledge discovery with a broader audience through achievements in teaching and academic outreach.